huynguy-db/arcion-docs/content/docs/Quickstart/arcion-on-premises-ui.md

 - Get an overview of your replication job.

 ## Prerequisites
-To complete this quickstart, you must first [install and set up Arcion on-premises UI]({{< ref "docs/arcion-on-premises-ui/installation-and-setup" >}}) on your system.
+To complete this quickstart, you must first [install and set up Arcion On-premises UI]({{< ref "docs/arcion-On-premises-ui/installation-and-setup" >}}) on your system.

-## Start the on-premises UI Docker
+## Start the On-premises UI Docker
-After you [first start the Docker container]({{< ref "docs/arcion-on-premises-ui/installation-and-setup#start-the-containers" >}}), the Arcion console dashboard appears and shows you a list of replications you might've previously created.
+After you [first start the Docker container]({{< ref "docs/arcion-on-premises-ui/installation-and-setup#start-the-containers" >}}), the console dashboard appears and shows you a list of replications you might've previously created.
 Otherwise, the dashboard appears empty.

 Click **New Replication** to start a new replication job.